3:03:43 if you’re a man

 Win the Old Mutual Two Oceans Ultra Marathon in record time in 2017 and R1 million is yours.

-Old Mutual is making the world’s most beautiful marathon also Africa’s best
+Old Mutual is once again ensuring that the world’s most beautiful 56 km marathon is also Africa’s most rewarded race.

 The closest any runner has come since then is Zimbabwean Marko Mambo, who ran 3:05:39 in 2005, and who has won the race three times.
 Russian Olesya Nurgalieva ran the second fastest women’s time in 2008 when she crossed the finish line in 3:34:53.